ScrollPrize/scrollprize-website/docs/14_segmentation.md

 * You may make multiple submissions.
 We may award a single prize to a set of multiple submissions by one person or team.
 * Your submission will be judged subjectively: the Technical Review Team will decide what they think are the best open source contributions.
 * If you are submitting as a team, the team leader should make the submission, and is responsible for distributing the prize money among the team.
-* Submissions are closed on Monday May 15th 11:59pm PT.
+* Submissions are closed on Wednesday June 14th 11:59pm PT.
 * Submit using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeT-6ucyUUSOJGYIcx6Wp5wozQzvjfDMTwL9i152yrCnXbE_w/viewform).

 To get a sense of what segmentation looks like right now, watch this stream of JP doing some segmentation using [Volume Cartographer](https://github.com/educelab/volume-cartographer):